 Your days will be spent socialising animals through play, walking the dogs and ensuring the animals are well cared for and fed.
 As many of the animals are likely to be rehomed to families with young children, one of the most important aspects of your work with BAWA will be to help socialise the dogs and help prepare them for play.
 Many of the dogs at the centre are very affectionate and will all want to compete for your attention.
 Whilst it may sound daunting when you first arrive at the centre the dogs will soon settle down and you’ll be smitten before you know it!

-Working from 9.30am to 4.30pm with an hour lunch break, when you're not playing with the animals you’ll have time to discover Ubuds many shops, bars and restaurants and the incredible scenery the island has to offer.
+Shifts range from half day (either morning or afternoon) or full shifts (all day with one hour lunch), when you're not playing with the animals you’ll have time to discover Ubuds many shops, bars and restaurants and the incredible scenery the island has to offer.

 During your placement you will be given full support by the BAWA team and a veterinary nurse will be on hand for any animal health issues.
-All animals cared for by BAWA have been fully vaccinated and quarantined against rabies and aggressive dogs are never housed in volunteering centres so you can be sure you will not be at any risk during your stay.
+Animals cared for by BAWA have had their initial vaccines and will have been through a quarantine process.
+It is strongly recommended that volunteers be pre-vaccinated against Rabies and be up to date with Tetanus boosters.

 Experience or requirements – No previous experience or specific skills are required, just a positve attitude and a love of animals.
 All volunteers must be over 18, fully vaccinated against rabies and have appropriate insurance